pykeen/pykeen/docs/source/tutorial/node_piece.rst

    f([a_1, a_2, ...., a_k, r_1, r_2, ..., r_m]) \in \mathbb{R}^{(k+m) \times d} \rightarrow  \mathbb{R}^{d}

-Right now, by default we use a simple 2-layer MLP (:class`pykeen.nn.perceptron.ConcatMLP`) that concatenates all tokens to one long vector and projects it down to model's embedding dimension:
+Right now, by default we use a simple 2-layer MLP (:class:`pykeen.nn.perceptron.ConcatMLP`) that concatenates all tokens to one long vector and projects it down to model's embedding dimension:

 .. code:: python